Topical Research

 You can repeat this edit cycle as many times as you need.
 Manual edits do not use credits.

-Step 4: Generate Or Refine Keywords
+Step 6: Generate Or Refine Keywords

-Section titled “Step 4: Generate Or Refine Keywords”If you started with topics only, you can add keywords later.
+Section titled “Step 6: Generate Or Refine Keywords”If you started with topics only, you can add keywords later.

 - Clean your topic hierarchy first, at least down to ST3.

-- Review the new keyword rows:
+- Review the new keywords:

-- Remove queries that do not fit your strategy
+- Remove queries that do not fit your strategy.

-- Add missing variants that matter to your buyers
+- Add missing variants that matter to your buyers.

-- Fix obvious naming issues
+- Fix obvious naming issues.

 You can rerun keyword generation after adjusting topics, but remember that each run uses credits.

-Step 5: Export Your Outline
+Step 7: Export Or Import Your Outline

 Exports are helpful for: